Physical decay and death are natural processes, without which there could be no new life.

 By engaging in an active collaboration with mycologists, Bodies of Change unravels novel opportunities to help us reconnecting with the ecosystem also at the end of our life, critically examining and questioning scientific and cultural subjects, which mostly often are treated as taboos or happen to be out of reach for the general audience.

-Consisting of a hand-made felt shroud inoculated with selected fungal mycelia, the Mycelium Shroud is a prototype product directly challenging the diffused attitude of denial that most traditional burial practices contribute to enhance, while harming the environment and wasting energy.
+Consisting of a hand-made felt shroud inoculated with selected fungal mycelia, Chrysalis is a prototype product directly challenging the diffused attitude of denial that most traditional burial practices contribute to enhance, while harming the environment and wasting energy.

 By triggering such transformative process, Bodies of Change works on both a functional and philosophical level, exploring reflections and contributing to demystify feelings of anxiety originating from the lack of acceptance for the loss of a beloved one.